 Note: If you’re increasing fibre, make sure FLUID is increased along with fibre to push things along!

-4) Probiotics.
+While expensive, there is no physical harm to adding probiotics temporarily, and work towards creating a healthy gut.
 A study using lactobacillus casei in kids under 10 found improvement in stool frequency.
 Culturelle contains this probiotic and has a powder and chews for kids: http://www.culturelle.com/

 Makes 1 cup, or 16 servings (1 Tbsp each)